 That New Boat

 With Sports and Boats Shows going on, many are out looking for a good deal on a new boat as this is a great opportunity to see different types of fishing boats and compare models.
 We know how difficult it can be to make the correct choice when purchasing a new boat.
-As many, we started out with an older small jon boat until we were sure fishing together was something we wanted to spend more time doing (well you know how that turned out).
+As many, we started out with an older small jon boat until we were sure spending more time fishing together was something we wanted to do (well you know how that turned out).
 As we advanced in our level and spent more time fishing, we also advanced into different boats.
 During this time span we once traveled a few hundred miles to purchase what we felt was the right boat for the best price at the time.
 Later we found this boat was not best suited for the new waters we were fishing, did not work for taking family members out with us nor did it fit our tournament fishing needs.
 I admit we did save some money but service became an issue when we needed it and we did not want to make the 6-hour drive to where we got it.

 By now we decided to do more research, compare different models, check our options and consult with knowledgeable people for which we found the right boat with the proper equipment for our multi-species fishing and can take family members out with us.